peaba/Ferienakademie_physics_simulating_game/README.md

 - Duck: It makes a fun noise
 - Knife: It helps you avoid the falling rocks
 - Coin: Add points to the score

+You can pick the items up, and they will be shown in the inventory.
+From there you can choose the item you want to use.

 ## How to control the game